Software Documentation

 Pre-configured vs. adjustable tilt rows

 If you specify the row angles of the rack before addressing the show and choose “Single-shot rack, fixed tube angles” for the rack structure in the “Create rack” dialog, then the rack is said to be “pre-configured”.
-The addressing functions like “Addressing > Address show…” will fill the rows with effects whose angles match the angles of the rows.
+The addressing algorithm will fill the rows with effects whose angles match the angles of the rows.
 Figure 2 shows the “Create rack” dialog.
 To set the row angles for a rack, fill in the “Row tilt” fields for the eight rows with tilt angles in degrees, following the angle convention that -90 is to the left, 90 is to the right, and 0 is up.

-If you leave the row angles unspecified and instead choose the “Single-shot rack, tilt adjustable row angles” for the rack structure, then the addressing function will define the row angles on the fly as it assigns firing system addresses to the shots.
-Whenever you use the“Single-shot rack, tilt adjustable row angles” option, it is advisable to assign firing system addresses sorted by angle or tilt within each position, as shown in paragraph 2 of Figure 3, for two reasons: First, it guarantees that the rows are fanned out outwards without crossing angles; second, it guarantees that the addressing algorithm doesn’t put shots of the same angle in multiple rows if they could be in the same row, which could result in inefficient filling of the rack.
+If you leave the row tilt angles unspecified and instead choose the “Single-shot rack, adjustable tilt angle of each row” for the rack structure, then the addressing algorithm will define the row angles on the fly as it assigns firing system addresses to the shots.
+Whenever you use the “Single-shot rack, adjustable tilt angle of each row” option, it is advisable to assign firing system addresses sorted by angle or tilt within each position, as shown in paragraph 2 of Figure 3, to guarantee that the addressing algorithm doesn’t spread effects of the same angle across multiple rows when they could be in the same row, which could result in inefficient filling of the rack.

 In addition to the addressing sort order, the tube loading order option in the rack definition can affect the angles of the rows for adjustable tilt row racks, so for this kind of rack please follow both these guidelines: